 However, this value led the model to underestimate total length later in the life span, suggesting the δM value was too high for this long and slender fish.
+This underestimation indicates that the shape of a newly hatched larva is not representative of the shape throughout life and after feeding begins, and this conversion could be refined for future work by making volume and length measurements at multiple life stages to implement stage-specific δM values.
 We manually adjusted δM to a final value of 0.107 which provided a reasonable fit to length data and a better starting point for parameter estimation.